 “Forty, wow, I have got five more years till then,” she chimed then defaulted to a careless laugh.
 “Age is all in the mind.
 My three-year-old son runs me around all day.
 I feel old and young at the same time.
 You get what I mean?”

-“Did I tell you, the kid put a frog in his mouth the other day.”
-She clutched her breast dramatically.
+“Did I tell you, he put a frog in his mouth the other day.”
+She clutched her breast.
 “It scared the bejesus out of me.
-The last time, it was a cricket.”
+The last time it was a cricket.”

 Her words floated on him, floated through him, floated away from him.
 He was rotating his wrists now to wish away the renascent discomfort.